Robert-Airth/Web-Game-Player-Bot---Python/DesignDiaryWebGamePlayerBot.md

 activities (chance wheels to spin).

-Once the dailies are completed, the script proceeds to navigate to the Wacky Zingos Extreme game where it then uses a closed-loop feedback control structure for playing each of the five hits/at-batsfor each game and then restarting the game to play again.
-After each at-bat, there is a game-generated swing-again alert which appearsto have pseudo- random placement on the screen within a range of coordinates.
+Once the dailies are completed, the script proceeds to navigate to the Wacky Zingos Extreme game where it then uses a closed-loop feedback control structure for playing each of the five hits/at-bats for each game and then restarting the game to play again.
+After each at-bat, there is a game-generated swing-again alert which appears to have pseudo- random placement on the screen within a range of coordinates.
 I was able to take multiple screenshots of these alert states and record the coordinates of these alerts.
 I took these coordinates and found a good range of screen coordinates to click on in an attempt at closing the alert to proceed to the next at-bat.
-I was able make this closed-loop by having the bot capture a segement of screen in the ready-to-swing state and compare this to whatever that same screen segment after each click within the range of coordinates to determine whether the state changed to ready-to-swing after each click.
+I was able make this closed-loop by having the bot capture a segment of screen in the ready-to-swing state and compare this to whatever that same screen segment after each click within the range of coordinates to determine whether the state changed to ready-to-swing after each click.
 If it determines it has reset to the ready-to-swing state, the bot then proceeds to run the same loop again.
-This continues 5 times and on the final state, it closes the end-game alert/dialog using similar rudimentary image recognition.
+This continues 5 times and on the final state, it closes the end-game alert/dialog using similar rudimentary image recognition/feedback.

 My last step is to create .exe files from this code for my girlfriend and her mom to run on their Windows 10 laptops without Python.